-Whitcomb Springs, Montana Territory—April 25, 1865
+Whitcomb Springs, Montana Territory

-THE LETTER FLUTTERED to the table.
+The letter fluttered to the table.
 Evelyn stared at the sheet of paper but could no longer make out the words as they blurred together.
 Surrender.
 She prayed this day would come, they all had, and after four tortuous years, the war was finally over.